Urban Decay Face Bond Waterproof Foundation Review

 • 40 shades from fair to deep.

-• Includes Chromium Oxide Green pigments in select shades to serve olive undertones, which is rare in mainstream ranges.
+• Includes select shades marketed for olive undertones, which can be harder to find in many mainstream ranges.

 • Brand offers an AI Shade Finder and virtual try-on.
 AI Shade Finder